Winthrop Kellogg: Indiana University

-At Indiana, Kellogg built a research laboratory for studying conditioned behavior in dogs.
-With help from colleagues and students, he was able to establish an extensive program to study physiological and conditional responses of dogs with their cortex removed.
+At Indiana University Bloomington, Kellogg built a research laboratory for studying conditioned behavior in dogs.
+With help from colleagues and students, he established an extensive program to study the physiological and conditional responses of dogs with their cerebral cortex removed.
 The laboratory provided a great opportunity for students to get adequate training in experimental research and to work on specific research questions within a "well-defined research paradigm."

 Kellogg was an innovative and creative spirit.
-He had a knack for designing new equipment, improving old equipment, creating new modes of data collection, and "develop[ed] new surgical techniques" (p.
-463).
+He had a knack for designing new equipment, improving old equipment, creating new modes of data collection, and developing new surgical techniques".
 Among his publications, some concern these sorts of developments and technological innovation.

-At Indiana, Kellogg was involved in a very diverse set of research topics, which stemmed in part from student interest.
+At Indiana University, Kellogg was involved in a very diverse set of research topics, which stemmed in part from student interest.
 Though he was involved in a great variety of topics, his research on conditioning and learning resulted in approximately 50 publications.
-Some of the topics within conditioning and learning that he pursued included "the bilateral transfer of conditioning...the effects of various drugs on learning...and spinal conditioning"(p.
-472).
+Some of the topics within conditioning and learning that he pursued included "the bilateral transfer of conditioning...the effects of various drugs on learning...and spinal conditioning".

 Kellogg was an atheorist and used his conditioning studies to show that four different theories of learning: "trial-and-error learning, Gestalt insight, conditioning, and sign learning" were no different, and instead they were highlighting only parts of the whole situation of learning and argued that learning be defined as a function – a change in behavior – and not a structure – a change in the nervous system.

 Spinal conditioning

-In the lab, Kellogg questioned whether dogs transected spinal cords could exhibit a conditioned response "below the point of transsection" (p.
-473).
+In the lab, Kellogg questioned whether dogs' transected spinal cords could exhibit a conditioned response "below the point of transsection".
 What he was looking for was a muscle twitch as the conditioned response in one of the exposed hamstring muscles.
 The twitch had been previously observed by Shurrager and Culler in 1940.
 Kellogg and his students could not produce any type of spinal conditioning and concluded that the twitch observed by Shurrager and Culler was just:

 "a basic response to a conditioned electric shock stimulus applied to another part of the body (either to another limb or to the tail) and that an unconditioned electric shock stimulus applied to the limb in question was unnecessary.
-It was argued further that changes in this muscle twitch with training should be regarded simply as sensitization of a reflex" (p.
-474).
+It was argued further that changes in this muscle twitch with training should be regarded simply as sensitization of a reflex".

 Other work

 Being the comparative psychologist he was, he conducted what is believed to be the "first experimental study of learning by snakes".
 In 1936 he published "A Description of Maze Learning by Water Snakes…".

-He conducted studies on a number of other topics: "fear in rats, mice, and birds (1931a), advertising (1932a), emotion as it affects muscular steadiness (1932b), fetal activity (1941), and a learning curve for flying an airplane (1946)" (p.
-462).
+He conducted studies on a number of other topics: "fear in rats, mice, and birds (1931a), advertising (1932a), emotion as it affects muscular steadiness (1932b), fetal activity (1941), and a learning curve for flying an airplane (1946)".

 Of all his work at Indiana, none would bring him as much attention as his comparative study involving an infant chimpanzee named Gua.